Eyescale/Consensus/Release/Version-2.0/README.txt

 	connection upon instantiation, which leaves the (*,handle) relationship instance created but with nothing to show for it - not even via on ~((*,handle),?) ...
 It is, however, manifested.

+	The instantiated cell's init condition are specified within the parentheses - in lieu of the ellipsis symbol - as a list of comma- and/or newline- separated expressions.
+Referencing terms, namely

+		register variable
+		expression:filter
+		%( expression )
+		*expression
+		*identifier
+		.identifier
+		~identifier
+		*( expression )
+		%( expression )
+		.( expression )
+		~( expression )
+		expression:filter

+	as well as either one of the following register variable names

+		%% .. %? %! %| %< %<?> %<!> %<?:sub> %<!:sub>

+	are allowed in these expressions.
+They will be dereferenced within the parent cell's CNDB prior to the resulting expression's being replicated into the new cell's CNDB.

+	.identifier and .( expression ) are also dereferenced, so that the the corresponding identifier resp. expression is replicated into the new cell's CNDB if it is associated with the current narrative perso.

+	Note that the main use case for .identifier is to pass the value of a sub-narrative's argument (declared as .identifier in the narrative definition) to a cell instantiated in the sub-narrative's context.

+	Otherwise, that is, when they are neither constitutive of referencing terms nor dotted, identifiers in cell's init conditions are replicated literally.

     2. Subscribe / Unsubscribe